 Lastly, have a look at this Modernist chapel of Notre Dame du Haut in Ronchamp, France.
 It was designed by Le Corbusier and completed in 1955.
 Aside the fact that it was added to Unesco’s World Heritage list, it has gotten me curious because of its sculptural appearance.
 Moreover, they say that the indirect daylight that comes through the clerestory windows, creates a soft glow that enhances the sacred nature of this chapel.

 The upshot?
-I think it pays off to visit as many as possible of these iconic buildings for they bear a testament of an imagination that wasn’t boxed in.
+I think it pays off to visit as many as possible of these iconic architecture buildings for they bear a testament of an imagination that wasn’t boxed in.
 Obviously, this is a small list with only 10 iconic buildings.
 But soon enough, another similar list will follow with more buildings that fit the bill.

 Till later, xo